 Degrees and Certifications:

-BA - English and Secondary Education, Dallas Baptist University, 1998 M. Ed. - Curriculum and Instruction with an emphasis in Literacy, University of Texas at Arlington, 2011 Middle School Endorsement Reading Specialist Endorsement Special Education Endorsement Office Hours: 7:30-7:50, 2:45-3:00
+BA - English and Secondary Education, Dallas Baptist University, 1998 M. Ed. - Curriculum and Instruction with an emphasis in Literacy, University of Texas at Arlington, 2011 Middle School Endorsement Reading Specialist Endorsement Special Education Endorsement Available Hours: 7:30-3:00 pm on days school is in session

 Hello!
-My name is Lisa Teague and if you are here, I guess that means that your son or daughter is in one of my classes this year!
-Rest assured that your child is in good hands.
-I have always loved reading AND writing, and I’ve been teaching longer than these kids have been alive!
-I have experience in several different types of classrooms - high school and middle school, on-level as well as self-contained special ed, public school and private school.
-The last few summers I took classes and participated in amazing professional development activities, and I am ready and excited to start the year using both tried and true methods and up-to-date best practices for your students!
+I'm Lisa Teague, and I am a professional educator.
+All my life, I have always loved reading AND writing.
+I have experience in several different types of classrooms - high school / middle school, honors / on-level / supported / self-contained special ed, public school / private school.
+Even though things have been different these last couple of years, I am ready and excited to start the year using both tried and true methods and up-to-date best practices for your students!

-On a personal note, I am originally from El Paso, Texas, but I haven't lived there in a long time.
+On a personal note, I am originally from El Paso, TX.
 I miss the desert and the very unique culture I grew up in, and you'll still hear me say "y'all" as a throwback to my time in Texas.
-My husband is a Belleville boy, and is an English teacher at OTHS, and between us we have 3 teenage children.
-My daughters are 14 and 16 and my stepson is 15.
-We are band parents and lacrosse parents these days!
+My husband is a Belleville East grad and an English teacher at OTHS, and between us we have 3 teenage children - 17, 18, & 19!
+They followed in his footsteps as Lancers at Belleville East, and our oldest two are now in college.
 I love reading and listening to audiobooks and podcasts, watching TV and movies (and pop culture in general), gardening, traveling, singing along to the radio, and hanging out with my family.
 Also, I love BOOKS and bringing the best books into my classroom for "my kids"!

 The Psychological Value of Reading Fiction